familyfriendlymikey/fuzzyhome/readme.md

 	npm run dev
 	```

-2. Go to
+2. Go to:

 	```
 	chrome://extensions/
 	```

-3. Click `Load unpacked`
+3. Click `Load unpacked`.

-4. Select the `chrome` folder
+4. Select the `chrome` folder.

 Then you're good to go.
 With the dev server running, any change you save will
-be built, and all you need to do is refresh with `mod+r`.
+be built, and all you need to do is refresh Chrome with `mod+r`.

 ## Publishing

 This is just for me to remember 😛

-1. Run
+1. Run:

 	```
 	npm run build
 	```

-2. Upload the newly created `chrome.zip` to the Chrome store
+2. Upload the newly created `chrome.zip` to the Chrome store.